MichaelCurrin/netflix-assistant/README.md

 ### Remote

-This repo can be deployed on Github Pages or Netlify.
+This repo can be deployed on Netlify.
+The CORS header must be set for API requests and this is not possible on Github Pages.

 ## Source of data